emonty/pyos/docs/queues.md

 In both of these models, administrators can get queue statistics that display the most recent and oldest messages, the number of unclaimed messages, and more.

-## Using Queues in pyrax
+## Using Queues in pyos
-Once you have authenticated, you can reference the Queues service via `pyrax.queues`.
+Once you have authenticated, you can reference the Queues service via `pyos.queues`.
 To make your coding easier, include the following line at the beginning of your code:

-    pq = pyrax.queues
+    pq = pyos.queues

 Then you can simply use the alias `pq` to reference the service.
 All of the code samples in this document assume that `pq` has been defined this way.